 (6) The Department may impose additional storage requirements for an individual site which are reasonably necessary to protect the public health or the environment.

-(7) Waste tires stored indoors shall be stored under conditions that meet those in The Standard for Storage of Rubber Tires, NFPA 231D-1986 edition, adopted by the National Fire Protection Association, San Diego, California.
+(7) Waste tires stored indoors shall be stored in compliance with Section 2509.1 of the 2010 Oregon Fire Code.

 (8) The Department may approve exceptions to the preceding technical and operational standards for a company processing waste tires and/or storing tire-derived products if: